Greginkansas/-openhab-openhab1wiki/Google-Calendar-Scheduler.md

 ## Introduction

-The Google Calendar Scheduler will send commands to items, or update the state of items in openHAB when defined on one of your Google Calendars, using the following instructions.
-You can also optionally use the Google Calendar Presence Simulator to write future events onto the calendar, to simulate your presence at home when on vacation.
+The Google Calendar Scheduler allows you to control items in openHAB at scheduled times in the future.
+It will send commands to items or update the state of items when defined on one of your Google Calendars, using the instructions below.

+An additional persistence service, the Google Calendar Presence Simulator, writes item state changes as events on the calendar that will occur again some days in the future, to simulate your activity at home (such as turning lights on and off) when on vacation.

 ## Calendar Event Configuration